ujihisa/okta-scim-beta/README.md

     Okta application, Okta will send updates to the assigned application when a user is added or removed from that group.

-Below is an example demonstrating how one might to handle account creation in Python/Flask:
+Below is an example demonstrating how the sample application handles account
+creation:

     @app.route("/scim/v2/Users", methods=['POST'])
     def users_post():